 Terminal D opened in 1983, with Terminal C following in 1992.

-Once billed as the “air gateway to America,” Terminal B has fallen into such disrepair that former Vice President Joe Biden once referred to it as a “Third World country.”
+Once billed as the “air gateway to America,” Terminal B fell into such disrepair that former Vice President Joe Biden once referred to it as a “Third World country.”
 The significantly outdated airport has been surpassed in usage by both Newark and Kennedy airports.

-LaGuardia’s isolated terminals, a product of “sporadic and piecemeal development,” hinders plane movement, which leads to gate delays and significantly dampens the commuter experience, officials say.
+LaGuardia’s isolated terminals, a product of “sporadic and piecemeal development,” hinders plane movement, which leads to gate delays and significantly dampens the commuter experience, officials have said.